Frequently Asked Questions

 One of the web tech staff will grant site editing permissions and let the user know how to log in.

-Additionally, WebTech provides beginning Drupal training for new content editors to give them hands-on training for the Drupal platform.
+Additionally, WebTech provides on online Beginning Drupal training for new content editors to give them hands-on training for the Drupal platform.

 Adding faculty or staff (users) to department websites (or directories) is something that only WebTech staff can do.
+You can request a user be adding by filling out the Add Faculty/Staff to Directory form.
 Once a user has been added, anyone with appropriate content editing permissions can edit the user profiles.
-Additionally, faculty or staff who have been added to a directory *usually* have editing permissions to edit their own profile.
+Additionally, faculty or staff who have been added to a directory typically have editing permissions to edit their own profile.
+If they are unable to edit their profile, email webhelp@wwu.edu

 Our Case Studies page showcases examples of our work that can help spark imagination and show how particular design and/or content challenges were addressed.